-Bluetooth trackers have become popular gadgets over the last few years: they’re cheap and perfect gifts for forgetful friends and relatives who regularly misplace their keys, wallet and other items.
+Bluetooth trackers are also great gifts for forgetful friends and relatives who regularly misplace their keys, wallet and other items.

 How do Bluetooth trackers work?

-Put simply, you pair a tracker with your phone, attach it to an item you’re likely to misplace, then use an app to find it when it’s lost.
+They pair with your phone like Bluetooth headphones and use an app to trigger the siren when the attached item becomes lost.
 When you hit the ‘find’ button, the tracker will emit a high-pitched tune that you can use to locate it.

 The most important thing to understand is that a Bluetooth tracker is not a GPS tracker, so you don’t see its location live on a map.

 What this means is that Bluetooth trackers are useful mainly for things you tend to lose around your home or in the office.